Clinics & Services

 Health Visitors hold a clinic at the Riverboats Children's Centre every Tuesday afternoon from 1.30pm to 3.30pm.

-6 - 8 week checks are performed here at the Surgery every Wednesday at the same time as the nurse immunisation clinics.
+6 - 8 week checks are performed here at the Surgery every Tuesday morning and then followed by a nurse appointment for immunisations.

-Counselling services are available following a GP referral on Thursday afternoons and alternate Friday mornings.
+Counselling services are available following a GP referral on Friday.

 We aim to review anyone with asthma on an annual basis and more frequently if your asthma is not well controlled.
 If you have any of the following then please consider coming to our clinic, as your asthma treatment may need reviewing: